Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Classical Flamelet Model and Coupling Procedure for Mechanical Constraints

 It is critical to understand the laminar mixing and combustion that commonly occur within the smallest turbulent eddies.
 These laminar flamelet sub-domains experience significant strain of all types: shear, tensile, and compressive.
-Notable works exist here for either counterflows with only normal strain or simple vortex structures in two-dimensions or axisymmetry and often with a constant-density approximation.
-See \cite{Linan}, \cite{Marble}, \cite{Karagozian}), \cite{Cetegen1}, \cite{Cetegen2}, \cite{Peters}, and \cite{Pierce}.
-An interesting review of the early flamelet theory is given by \cite{Williams2000}.
-Flamelet studies have focused on either premixed or nonpremixed flames; a unifying approach to premixed, nonpremixed, and multi-branched flames is needed.
+Notable works exist here for either counterflows with only normal strain or simple vortex structures without stretching in two-dimensions or axisymmetry and sometimes with a constant-density approximation implied through an assumption of uniform nomral strain rate.
+See \cite{Peters,Pierce,Linan,Marble,Karagozian,Cetegen1,Cetegen2}.
+An interesting review of the early flamelet theory is given by \cite{Williams2000} and a recent review is given by \cite{DOMINGO2025}.
+Flamelet studies have generally focused on either premixed or non-premixed flames, although some recent works have adopted a unifying approach to premixed, non-premixed, and multi-branched flames, referred to as multi-modal combustion.

-Vorticity interaction with the flame has not been directly considered in most models \citep{Linan, Peters, Williams2000, Pierce}.
+Vorticity interaction with the flame has not been directly considered in most models \citep{Peters, Pierce, Linan,Williams2000}.
 Two-dimensional planar and axisymmetric counterflow configurations are generally the foundation for a flamelet model.
-Local conversion to a coordinate system based on the principal strain-rate directions can provide the counterflow configuration in a general flow.
+Local conversion to a coordinate system based on the principal strain-rate directions typically provides the counterflow configuration.
 Furthermore, the quasi-steady counterflow can be analyzed by ordinary differential equations because the dependence on the transverse coordinate is either constant or linear, depending on the variable.
-The mixture fraction has been used widely as an independent variable to display non-premixed flamelet scalar variations; this cannot be useful for premixed flames. \cite{Sirignano2021a} has shown that any conserved scalar can serve well as an independent variable to present scalar results for nonpremixed and multi-branched flamelets.
+The mixture fraction has been used widely as an independent variable to display non-premixed flamelet scalar variations; this cannot be useful for premixed flames.
+It has been shown by \cite{Sirignano2021a} that any conserved scalar can serve well as an independent variable to present scalar results for nonpremixed and multi-branched flamelets.